openstack-archive/cerberus/doc/source/arch.rst

 - Persistent (True/False, conditional): tell Cerberus you want this task to be stored in database (useful if the manager handling the task is shut down)

-The tasks may be stopped/started.
+The periodic tasks may be stopped/started.
 As such, they have a state (running or not).
+The tasks that are not periodic may be stopped but it is not possible to start them after.

 Security reports